alexiosc/cft/README.md

 ## Audience

 There isn't one, so I couldn't tell you what it's like.
-This project has been online for since 2005 and it's been noticed by four or five people.
+This project has been online since 2005 and it's been noticed by four or five people.
 Not quite enough for statistics.

 **This is a personal project, and the repository is made public as a